IBM-Cloud/terraform-provider-ibm/website/docs/d/backup_recoveries.html.markdown

 	  * Constraints: The value must match regular expression `/^\\d+:\\d+:\\d+$/`.
 	* `is_multi_stage_restore` - (Boolean) Specifies whether the current recovery operation is a multi-stage restore operation.
 This is currently used by VMware recoveres for the migration/hot-standby use case.
 	* `is_parent_recovery` - (Boolean) Specifies whether the current recovery operation has created child recoveries.
 This is currently used in SQL recovery where multiple child recoveries can be tracked under a common/parent recovery.
+	* `endpoint_type` - (Optional, String) Backup Recovery Endpoint type.
+By default set to "public".
+* `instance_id` - (Optional, String) Backup Recovery instance ID.
+If provided here along with region, the provider constructs the endpoint URL using them, which overrides any value set through environment variables or the `endpoints.json` file.
+* `region` - (Optional, String) Backup Recovery region.
+If provided here along with instance_id, the provider constructs the endpoint URL using them, which overrides any value set through environment variables or the `endpoints.json` file.
 	* `messages` - (List) Specifies messages about the recovery.
 	* `mssql_params` - (List) Specifies the recovery options specific to Sql environment.
 	Nested schema for **mssql_params**: